Daniel-Tran3/CSE_151A_Project/README.md

 learning rate, and activation functions (specific valud above, in "Hyperparameter tuning and K-fold Cross validation").

 We then used 10-fold cross validation to check for overfitting, which was unfortunately present in our model.
-Despite this, our model still achieves passable precision and recall on testing data.
-However, we wish to improve these values further in our next SVM model.
+Despite this, our model still achieves passable precision and recall on "fair" entries for training, testing, and validation data.
+That being said, the model almost completely fails to classify "unfair" apartment prices, resulting in essentially random results at best and completely incorrect results at worst, due to a bias towards classifying apartments as "fair".
+We wish to improve this aspect of the classification further in our next SVM model.

 ---
 Our project can be found here: